aziascreations/Brainfuck-Evolution/readme.md

 [Add the note about iterative stuff here]

+The changes applied and separated here should mostly, if not only, take place in the intrerpreter and not in surrounding/includers.

+This fact becomes relevant with the first improvement, since most of them will not affect the cli part. (includer)

 #### Instances
-Making parts of the interpreter modular for later, this is easier this way to separate the changes.
+Making parts of the interpreter modular for later, this is easier this way to separate the changes.<br>
+This change might seem a bit big and unnessary/overdue/overdone for this, but it is motly done for later improvements.

 In ImprovedIterations/Instances/